Dondrea Tillman

-Dondrea Tillman (/ˈdɑːndreɪ/ DAHN-dray; born April 30, 1998) is an American professional football linebacker for the Denver Broncos of the National Football League (NFL).
+Dondrea Tillman (/ˈdɑːndreɪ/ DAHN-dray; born April 30, 1998) is an American professional football outside linebacker for the Denver Broncos of the National Football League (NFL).
 He played college football for the IUP Crimson Hawks.
 Tillman has also played for the Birmingham Stallions of the United Football League (UFL).

+Early life

+Tillman was born on April 30, 1998, in Sterling, Virginia.
+While attending Potomac Falls High School, he played both tight end and defensive line.

 College career

 Tillman played Division II college football at Indiana University of Pennsylvania from 2017 to 2021, where he collected 174 tackles, 30 sacks, 10 passes defended and seven forced fumbles in 48 career games.